Please provide your zip code to see plans in your area.

 When tackling Medicare Part D, here are seven rules of the road.

-You have from October 15 through December 7 to shop around for a new Part D plan or change your Medicare Advantage coverage for the following year.
+You have from October 15 through December 7 to shop around for a new Part D plan or change your Medicare Advantage coverage for the following year (if you’re enrolled in Medicare Advantage, you have another window, from January 1 to March 31, when you can switch to a different Medicare Advantage plan — including one that has integrated Part D coverage — or switch to Original Medicare and enroll in a stand-alone Part D plan).

 Because most people can’t change plans outside of this shopping window, it pays to be prepared.
 Some Medicare members can safely remain in their current plan without increased costs from one year to the next.
 In fact, some need to remain for other reasons (such as having their best option for Medicare health plan benefits and doctors tied to their Part D coverage, as explained below).

-But for many – if not most – Medicare beneficiaries and their caregivers, shopping around for new and better options will invariably save money and ensure you can continue benefitting from the Medicare program’s promise of affordable and accessible health coverage for Americans who need it most.
+But for many Medicare beneficiaries and their caregivers, shopping around for new and better options will help them save money and ensure they can continue benefitting from the Medicare program’s promise of affordable and accessible health coverage for Americans who need it most.

-During your shopping window each fall, it’s important to keep in mind that changes will almost always take effect starting in January, leaving you the option to change your mind more than once during the fall open enrollment window (and if you’re enrolled in a Medicare Advantage plan, you get another opportunity to change your mind during the Medicare Advantage open enrollment period that runs from January 1 to March 31).
+During your shopping window each fall, it’s important to keep in mind that changes will take effect starting in January, leaving you the option to change your mind more than once during the fall open enrollment window.
+And if you’re enrolled in a Medicare Advantage plan, you get another opportunity to change your mind during the Medicare Advantage open enrollment period that runs from January 1 to March 31, although only one plan change is allowed during that January-March window.

 If you have a Medicare Advantage plan, you usually have to receive your drug benefits through the plan rather than a separate Part D insurer.

-In most of the United States, if you are one of the growing number of Medicare beneficiaries who receive their hospital and physicians benefits (Medicare Part A and Part B) through a private Medicare Advantage plan, that same insurer provides your Part D coverage.
+If you are one of the growing number of Medicare beneficiaries who receive their hospital and physicians benefits (Medicare Part A and Part B) through a private Medicare Advantage plan, that same insurer probably provides your Part D coverage (89% of all Medicare Advantage plans included integrated Part D coverage in 2022).
 This means that when you change your Part D plan, your health and hospital benefits change too.

-You should consider switching Medicare Advantage plans if your plan’s Part D formulary for next year would limit your ability to continue taking your current prescriptions.
+You should consider switching Medicare Advantage plans if your plan’s Part D formulary (covered drug list) for the coming year would limit your ability to continue taking your current prescriptions.
 Just be sure to choose a replacement Medicare plan that will also cover your current health care providers – in addition to covering your medications.
-(The same Medicare.gov plan comparison tool to select from Medicare health plans also allows you to compare Part D benefits offered by those same insurers – and benefits offered by separate Part D plans, as well.)
+(The same Medicare.gov plan comparison tool is used to compare Medicare Advantage plans — including their prescription benefits — as well as coverage offered by separate Part D plans.)

 You can also work with a local health insurance broker who can guide you through the process — the broker you use for other insurance products might work with Medicare plans as well, or will likely be able to refer you to one who does.